Meitetsu Seto Line

 The Seto Line (瀬戸線, Seto-sen) is a Japanese railway line which connects in Higashi-ku, Nagoya, Aichi Prefecture with in Seto, Aichi.
 It is owned and operated by the private railway operator Meitetsu.
 The line is also nicknamed Setoden (瀬戸電) after the line's former operator Seto Electric Railway (瀬戸電気鉄道, Seto Denki Tetsudō).

 History

-The railway was opened by the Seto Automatic Railway (瀬戸自動鉄道, Seto Jidō Tetsudō) between Owari Seto and Yada in 1905, and extended it to Ōzone the following year.
-The passenger service was provided by steam-powered railcars, but as these proved to be underpowered, the line was electrified in 1907 at 600 V DC, the company changing its name to Seto Electric Railway (瀬戸電気鉄道, Seto Denki Tetsudō) at that time.
-By 1915, the line was extended to Horikawa.
+The railway was opened by the Seto Automatic Railway (瀬戸自動鉄道, Seto Jidō Tetsudō) between Owari Seto and Yada on 2 April 1905, and extended it to Ōzone the following year on 1 March.
+The passenger service was provided by Serpollet steam-powered railcars, but these proved to be underpowered and unreliable.
+The line was soon electrified with the first electric-powered train running on 17 March 1907 with 600 V DC.
+The company changed its name to Seto Electric Railway (瀬戸電気鉄道, Seto Denki Tetsudō) in December 1906.
+By 1 October 1911, the line was extended to Horikawa, in the outer moat of Nagoya Castle.
+The line was duplicated by December 1929.
 In 1939, the company merged with Meitetsu.
+As the line were isolated from any other Meitetsu railway lines, rolling stock used in the line at this time were trains built by Seto Electric Railway or older trains relocated from the main lines of Meitetsu.
+Some older station buildings from the initial days of the line, such as the station buildings of Ōzone and Owari Seto were also used into the late Shōwa era.

-The Horikawa to Shimizu section closed in 1976 to allow for the construction of the new line to Sakaemachi and the connection to the Nagoya Subway Higashiyama Line, which opened in 1978.
+The Horikawa to Shimizu section closed on 15 February 1976 to allow for the construction of the new line to Sakaemachi and the connection to the Nagoya Subway Higashiyama Line, which opened in 1978.
 The voltage on the line was raised to 1,500 V DC, and freight services ceased the same year.